Oliver Pocher: Career

 Pocher's first television appearance was on 28 October 1998 at the afternoon chat show of Bärbel Schäfer.
 Pocher was given five minutes to make the audience laugh.

 On 29 September 1999, he presented the show Chart Surfer Trash Top 100, Was geht ab, Planet Viva and finally 2002 his own show Alles Pocher, ... oder was?.

 Between January 2003 and 14 April 2006, Pocher presented the show Rent a Pocher on ProSieben.

 In 2006, he recorded the single "Schwarz und Weiß", a song dedicated to the 2006 FIFA World Cup.
 A music video was made featuring Pocher as several pressbox speakers, as well as him performing the song in front of fans dressed in Team Germany attire.

 From October 2007 to April 2009, Pocher joined established late-night host Harald Schmidt's show on the Das Erste television channel, with the show being called Schmidt und Pocher.

 In 2008, his third single "Bringt ihn heim" ("bring him home") was released.
 It is a song for the European Football Championship of 2008.
 The original version is Baschi's number-one hit (Switzerland) "Bring en hei".

 Pocher's contract was not renewed after April 2009, so he was hired by Sat.1 instead to present his own late-night show, Die Oliver Pocher Show.
 The show's ratings were always below the station's average and even slipping over the course of the run until it was cancelled in March 2011.

+In the RTL show Pocher - gefährlich ehrlich!
+(Pocher – Dangerously Honest!), he appeared with his wife Amira from 2020 to 2021.
+Since 2022, he had been hosting the follow-up format to 5 gegen Jauch (5 Against Jauch).
+In April 2023, he participated in the ProSieben show Die Unschlagbaren – Wer besiegt die Stars?
+(The Unbeatable – Who Can Defeat the Stars?).
+In the show, the celebrity challengers travel to different countries to challenge and defeat citizens in various challenges.

+In February 2024, the RTLzwei channel announced that Pocher will host two new shows – Ein Haus voller Geld (A House Full of Money) and Dinge gibt's (Things There Are).

 Personal life

 From 2010 to 2014, Pocher was married to Alessandra "Sandy" Meyer-Wölden.
 They share three children.

 Pocher dated German tennis player Sabine Lisicki for almost three years.
 The couple split in 2016.

-In 2017, Pocher married his second wife, Amira Aly.
-Pocher has two more children with his current wife.
+In 2016, Pocher met make-up artist Amira Aly on the dating platform Tinder; the relationship led to a wedding in 2019.
+Their sons were born in 2019 and 2020.
+The couple announced their separation in a podcast in August 2023.
+The divorce from Amira Pocher took place in July 2024.